 For example, I always pack a scarf because it can be used as shawl at night, a head covering in a temple or mosque, a beach sarong, and a blanket on the plane.
-Right now I’m using the 8-way travel garment by Encircled, which can be worn as a scarf, cardigan, dress and more (I wrote a review on it here).
+Right now I’m using a multi-functional 8-way travel garment which can be worn as a scarf, cardigan, dress and more (I wrote a review on it here).

-Another example: I usually bring loose cotton pants with cuffs because they can be worn out in the community, on a tour or safari, as lounge pants at home or a hotel, yoga pants, pajamas pants, or can be rolled up into capri pants.
+Another example: I usually bring loose cotton pants with cuffs because they can be worn on a tour or safari, as lounge pants at home or a hotel, yoga pants, or can be rolled up into capri pants.

 3. Be Practical

 It’s helpful to consider that while abroad, you will be in a new environment and culture and therefore you may not need or use many of the items you would back home.

 For example, I own many pairs of high heels and enjoy getting dressed up back in Canada.
 However, I wouldn’t pack a pair for backpacking around Tanzania because it simply wouldn’t be practical here with unpaved roads, rugged terrain and dust.
 The same goes for cosmetics, beauty products and flashy or expensive items.
 In your host country, you may not want the added attention of wearing designer clothing or expensive accessories, or risk losing/damaging them.
 Think in terms of practicality when it comes to minimalist travel packing, and it will be a lot easier to cut out the items that you don’t actually need.

 With the functional strategy (#2) in mind, I only pack things that will work in more than one way, or that I deem 100% necessary.
 This can be easier said than done though, especially if you’re trying to pack as a minimalist for your first long term trip.